Lizario's

 Method

-1. Preheat oven to 180 degrees.
+1. Preheat oven to 180°C (160 fan forced).
 Line a tray with baking paper.

-2. Carefully remove the top and hollow out the Cobb loaf.
+2. Carefully remove the top and hollow out the cobb loaf.
 Retain the bread and chop into bite size pieces.

 3. Combine the sour cream, grated cheese, spring onions and bacon.
-Fill the hollowed Cobb loaf with the bacon and cheese mixture.
+Fill the hollowed cobb loaf with the bacon and cheese mixture.

 4. Place on baking tray and cook for about 45 minutes until golden and cheese is melted.